MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Conclusions

+In a follow-up paper, we further explore the radio power -- mass diagram including recently discovered nearby radio shell systems that resemble ORCs: the Cloverleaf system \citep[][Koribalski et al. 2024b]{Dolag2023, Bulbul2024}, and the Physalis system \citep{Koribalski2024}. \\

-Wide-field radio continuum surveys with ASKAP at 0.7 to 1.8~GHz and $\sim$10\arcsec--30\arcsec\ resolution \citep[e.g.,][]{Koribalski2020,Norris2021}, which are now under way, will discover many clusters, either by detecting their radio halos and/or relics, as well as more odd radio circles, essential to study their properties and formation mechanisms.
-ASKAP guest proposals will allow deeper follow-up studies of key targets, very suitable for detailed galaxy cluster research as each ASKAP field spans 30 square degrees.
+Deep, wide-field radio continuum sky surveys with ASKAP at 0.7 to 1.8~GHz and $\sim$10\arcsec--30\arcsec\ resolution \citep[e.g.,][]{Koribalski2020,Norris2021}, which are well under way, will discover many clusters, either by detecting their extended radio halos and/or elongated relics, as well as more odd radio circles, essential for the study of their properties and formation mechanisms.
+ASKAP guest proposals will allow deeper follow-up studies of key target areas, very suitable for detailed galaxy cluster research as each ASKAP field spans 30 square degrees.